jomjol/AI-on-the-edge-device-docs/docs/Watermeter-specific-analog---digit-transition.md

 ## How to configure for my meter type

 If you have a devices with "normal" transition you should not have any issues.
-On devices with "early" transition, you can set the option `AnalogDigitTransitionStart` to a value between 6 and 8.
+On devices with "early" transition, you can set the option `AnalogToDigitTransitionStart` to a value between 6 and 8.
+See the [parameter documentation](/Parameters/#parameter-numberanalogtodigittransitionstart) for details.